Backstory and my experience with Freelance Sites

 Finding that perfect developer

 I ended up presented with 2 people.
 My recruiter talked to me about each one and why he thinks each would be a good fit.
 I then got a link to each person’s profile.
 The profile goes over what projects they worked on, some of their personal quotes as well as employment history.
 Think of it as a resume.
 All presented developers seemed reputable.
 I was also surprised that I didn’t see any ratings like stars etc. I thought this was an interesting concept, in the end, you are only going to want to go with someone who is 5 stars anyways so I don’t see why anyone would present anything less than 5.
 In addition by not having a system in a first place you are avoiding people with over inflated and fake reviews, a trap I fell into with Freelancer.com site.
 It’s probably because all talent at Toptal supposed to be the best already so everyone is 5 stars 😉

 During your trial period of 3-5 days, you get contacted by your recruiter/manager to see how things are going.
-I was impressed with my developer, he used all the latest technologies in the development process like Grunt, Sass and Node.
+I was impressed with my developer, he used all the latest technologies in the development process like Grunt, SCSS and Node.
 He pushed updates each day to Git and I checked in with him daily (without me having to tell him).
 I ended up working with him for 2 months and was really happy with the end result.
 The best part is he did what no other freelancer I been with did: He cared for my project by writing clean code and implementing best practices.
-For example part of his work involved working on the backend interface, he didn’t have to go in and remove unnecessary UI clutter, but he did.
+For example in the backend interface, he didn’t have to go in and remove unnecessary UI clutter, but he did.
 This made my managing life a lot easier since I didn’t have to QA check every part of the project.

 Managing your talent